He kupu maioha i tuku ki te Ope Whawhai o te Iwi Māori me to rātou manawanui.

 Another story demonstrating the men’s love of Charlie Y.M and the truck was during the slow withdrawal to the defences of El Alamein.
 Stuka dive-bombers (deadly German planes) attacked from out of the sun and straddled the Māori Battalion convoy with bombs.
 Several of the trucks caught fire, some men were killed and many more were wounded.
 A bomb landed a few metres away from Te Rau Aroha and shrapnel sprayed its sides with one tyre punctured.
 The men were as concerned for Te Rau Aroha as for their wounded, and the convoy even waited until the tyre had been changed.
 Today the patched shrapnel gashes bear testimony to its exploits.

-Te Rau Aroha, unique among YMCA trucks, did become a fighting vehicle.
+Te Rau Aroha even became a fighting vehicle.
 It was at El Aghiela, east of Tripoli, where Rommel had momentarily halted the spearheads of the Eighth Army.
 A portion of the enemy forces had been cut off, and from their position the Māori Battalion had spotted their location.
-With bayonets fixed, the Māori prepared to charge.
-The driver of the van charged too, and sped down the hill.
+With bayonets fixed, they prepared to charge.
+Charlie and Te Rau Aroha charged too, and sped down the hill.
 Afterwards an English Officer said that he could hardly believe his eyes when he saw those fierce men racing down the hill with a YMCA van in their midst.

-To the soldiers of the 28 (Māori) Battalion, Te Rau Aroha was more than a canteen.
-They had hastened to its assistance when it was in trouble on the desert; they had protected it, they had shown concern for its safety when it was overdue; they had sought it out in the night just to satisfy themselves that it was still there in the convoy.
+To the soldiers of the 28 Māori Battalion, Te Rau Aroha was more than a canteen.
+They hastened to its assistance when it was in trouble on the desert; they protected it, they showed concern for its safety when it was overdue; they sought it out in the night just to satisfy themselves that it was still there in the convoy.
 It had represented to them everything they held dear to home.